mkess-ivy/svncrwns-site-v2/_catalog/crust-by-mack.md

 work-cover							:
 work-space 							: "client"

-summary: "Crust by Mack is a baker's brand for homemade sweet and savory hand pies by chef + baker, Amanda Mack.
-The brand has been very present in the local marketplaces for Baltimore's chefs and restaurant space.
-Established in 2015, Crust by Mack has received many accolades for its unique recipes and combination of flavors.
-We're excited for what the brand has in store for this upcoming year."
+summary: "Crust by Mack is a bakery that makes homemade sweet and savory hand pies by chef + baker, Amanda Mack."

 page_sections:
 - template: project-meta
   block: project-meta
-  brand-statement: Crust by Mack is a baker's brand for homemade sweet and savory hand pies by chef + baker, Amanda Mack.
-The brand has been very present in the local marketplaces for Baltimore's chefs and restaurant space.
-Established in 2015, Crust by Mack has received many accolades for its unique recipes and combination of flavors.
-We're excited for what the brand has in store for this upcoming year.
+  brand-statement: SVNCRWNS worked with Crust by Mack to produce an interview to launch her campaign for raising funds to open their bakery.
   category: film
 - template: journal-video
   block: journal-video